oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/qrd/README.md

 PASSED
 ```

-Example output when running on Intel® PAC D5005 (with Intel Stratix® 10 SX FPGA) for 40960 matrices (each consisting of 256*256 complex numbers):
+Example output when running on Intel® FPGA PAC D5005 (with Intel Stratix® 10 SX) for 40960 matrices (each consisting of 256*256 complex numbers):

 ```
 Device name: pac_s10 : Intel PAC Platform (pac_f100000)